dxtaner/dxtaner/README.md

 -->

 ## About me
-- I'm currently free and selflearning in web development.
+- I'm currently selflearning in web development.
 - 💻 I graduated from computer engineering

 I'm Taner from Bursa/Turkey.
 Computer and software for about 4 years I am interested in technology.
 Myself in these areas I am trying to learn and improve.